 Variations

-- Add a pinch of nutmeg to the cinnamon coating for extra holiday spice.
+- Add a pinch of nutmeg to the cinnamon coating for an extra hint of holiday spice.

 - Swap vanilla extract with almond extract for a nutty twist.